haziqj/academic-kickstart/content/teaching/sr5101/_index.md

 ### General

 Please download RStudio onto your laptops.
 Install the `tidyverse` package by running `install.packages("tidyverse")` in the R terminal.
-You may like to follow along during class as I present the R codes, so bring along your laptops to class.
+You may like to follow along during class as I present the R codes, so bring along your laptops to class if you wish.

 ### Schedule